thoughtbot/guides/best-practices/README.md

 * Don't use jQuery outside of views and components.
 * Prefer to use predefined `Ember.computed.*` functions when possible.
 * Use `href="#"` for links that have an action.
-* Prefer dependency injection through Ember initializers over globals on window or namespaces.
+* Prefer dependency injection through `Ember.inject` over initializers, globals on window or namespaces.
 * Prefer sub-routes over maintaining state.